GenericMappingTools/gmt/doc/rst/source/matlab_wrapper.rst

 You can also build your own bundle (see CMakeLists.txt in main GMT directory).
 The above works with UNIX installations from fink or HomeBrew but fails for us if under MacPorts (then, MATLAB will complain about wrong shared HDF5 library and we crash).
 If you wish to help debug in XCode then see the gmt-mex wiki for more details.
-You will have to install the older Xcode (6.4) since MATLAB does not yet support version 7.
+While the latest 2016a MATLAB version works with XCode 7, earlier versions may require 6.4 and you will have to install the older Xcode version.
-We used the 2015b MATLAB version to build the interface but 2015a should also work.
-Older version may also work but we have not attempted this since we only have access to those two.
+We used the 2016b MATLAB version to build the interface but 2015a,b should also work.
+Older versions may also work but we have not attempted this since we only have access to these three.

 Unix/Linux)
 -----------